simul/simul.github.io/changelist.md

 Fri 10 May : Fix cloud mip generation.
 CMake build improvements.
 Thu 09 May : Minor updates to simul_clouds.sl GetRainAtOffsetKm().
 The rain map is not re-drawn to reflect the precipitation region.
 Wed 08 May : New Colour Scheme for Cloud Window to improve clarity.
 Fix for incorrect Precipitation Region position in edge cases.
 Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
-Wed 08 May : New Colour Scheme for Cloud Window is improve clarity.
-Fix for incorrect Precipitation Region position in edge cases.
-Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.

 <hr>